deepak2004rps/Hyperledger-Exploration/docs/dlt/besu/README.md

 echo 'export PATH=$PATH:$(pwd)/bin' >> ~/.bashrc
  ```
 ##### Step 4: Verifing the installantion
--Running besu --version verifies that Besu is installed correctly and accessible in your terminal.
+- Running besu --version verifies that Besu is installed correctly and accessible in your terminal.
  ```
 besu –version
  ```